Frequently Asked Questions

 What can you do with a plasma cutter?

-Plasma cutters are used largely in fabrication shops as well as in automotive repair, industrial structural steel and construction companies use plasma cutters in large-scale projects to cut and fabricate huge beams or metal-sheet goods.
+Plasma cutters are used largely in fabrication shops and in automotive repair; industrial structural steel and construction companies use plasma cutters in large-scale projects to cut and fabricate huge beams or metal-sheet goods.

 -